sudheerj/javascript-interview-questions/README.md

    3. **Object literal syntax:**

-      The object literal syntax is equivalent to create method when it passes null as parameter
+      The object literal syntax (or object initializer), is a comma-separated set of name-value pairs wrapped in curly braces.

       ```javascript
-      var object = {};
+      var object = {
+           name: "Sudheer"
+           age: 34
+      };

+      Object literal property values can be of any data type, including array, function, and nested object.
       ```

+      **Note:** This is an easiest way to create an object

    4. **Function constructor:**